The history of the Aboriginal Tent Embassy

 What began as a small structure made out of an umbrella, and later poles and tarpaulin, quickly grew into a well-organised camp.

 It served as a focal point for the Indigenous Australian rights movement, attracting national and international attention.
-Additionally, it provided a refuge for many Indigenous Australians who had been forcibly removed from their communities.

 How did the Australian government respond?

 On the 20th of July 1972, 150 police officers marched on the Embassy.
-Supporters formed a human chain around the tents, singing "We Shall Not Be Moved."
+Supporters formed a human chain around the tents, singing "We Shall Not Be Moved".

 Television cameras recorded the ensuing scuffle, several arrests, and the ultimate dismantling of the tents.